mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 - `Search` has changed - follow the [`Search` docs](https://style.monday.com/?path=/docs/inputs-search--docs) for the new API.

+- ## SearchComponent

+codemod: `search-component-import-migration`

+- `SearchComponent` component removed - use [`Search`](https://style.monday.com/?path=/docs/inputs-search--docs). [codemod ✅]

 ## SplitButton

-- We're now accepting instead of static props, inline string, e.g. "bottom-start".
+- [!!!]
+We're now accepting instead of static props, inline string, e.g. "bottom-start".
 We need to change DialogPosition to be a string in its root declaration (this also requires big codemod changes probably) [codemod]
   - Requires codemod for when people used secondaryDialogPosition={SplitButton.secondaryBlaBla}. [codemod]
   - Once changing DialogPosition to be a const, instead of enum, remove DialogPosition double declaration from SplitButton's declaration [internal]
-- Remove `data-testId` prop from nested elements
+- Remove `data-testId` prop from nested elements (data-testId used to be applied also to each of the internal elements)

-### Steps
+### Steps 🚩

 - `isOnPrimary` removed, use `color={StepsColor.PRIMARY}` instead [codemod]

-## TextField
+### TextField

 - `dataTestId` -> `data-testid` [codemod]
-- `requiredAsterisk` prop removed and its style will be applied when using the `required` prop [codemod]
+- Behavior of asterisk is now controlled by `required` prop, which means a field with asterisk will have to be required.
+  - Removed `requiredAsterisk` [codemod] (codemod should replace only if `requiredAsterisk` is used with `required`)

 ### ThemeProvider

 - `theme` -> `themeConfig` [codemod]
+- Should it be out of beta ?

 ### Tipseen

 - `isCloseButtonHidden` -> `hideCloseButton` [codemod]
 - `showDelay` changed default to 100
-- `justify` removed [codemod]
+- `justify` removed
-- `justifyTypes` removed [codemod]
+- `justifyTypes` removed
 - `submitButtonProps`, `dismissButtonProps` props removed, use separate props to customize the button

 ### TipseenContent